 There are several medications available to treat chronic Hepatitis C, including newer, more effective drugs with fewer side effects.

 According to the World Health Organization (WHO), 1.75 million people are infected with the hepatitis C virus each year.
 Approximately 71 million people are chronically infected and at risk of developing liver cirrhosis and/or liver cancer.
 About 400,000 people worldwide die from hepatitis C-related liver diseases each year.

-Any blood spills - including dried blood, which can still be infectious - should be cleaned using a dilution of one-part household bleach to 10 parts water.
+Any blood spills - including dried blood, which can still be infectious - should be cleaned using a 10% dilution of one-part of household bleach to 9 parts of water.
 Gloves should be worn when cleaning up blood spills.

 The Human Immunodeficiency Virus (HIV) is the virus responsible for causing Acquired Immunodeficiency Syndrome (AIDS).
 The HIV virus was originally identified on December 1st, 1981.

 The human immunodeficiency virus attacks and suppresses the immune system, reducing a person's ability to fight infection.
 The virus specifically targets the cells crucial for fighting infection from pathogens.
 This allows diseases and infections to progress without resistance.

 Within a few weeks of being infected with HIV, some people develop flu-like symptoms that last for a week or two, but others have no symptoms at all.
 People living with HIV may appear and feel healthy for several years.
 However, even if they feel healthy, HIV is still affecting their bodies.
 Untreated early HIV infection is also associated with many diseases including cardiovascular disease, kidney disease, liver disease, and cancer.